Five Social Security Mistakes You Don’t Want to Make

 4. Assuming Social Security will cover all your financial needs

-The most anyone can receive from Social Security is roughly $45,480 annually in 2020.
+The most anyone can receive from Social Security is roughly $58,480 in 2024.
 So there’s a very good chance that you’ll need other sources of retirement income.
 The Social Security Administration offers a tool that gives you an estimate of your expected Social Security benefits.

 5. Assuming Social Security will go away